-As I progressed into my ninth grade year in school, my interest in journalism and communications intensified.
-Northeast High School encompassed a much broader scope than middle school because it contained the Salmagundi Literary Magazine, the Golden Star Newspaper, and the Valhalla Yearbook which helped me gain experience in journalism as I became actively involved with an actual publication.
+As I progressed into my high school and early college years, my interest in journalism and communications intensified.
+Northeast High School and Palmerra College encompassed a much broader scope than middle school because they contained the Salmagundi Literary Magazine, the Golden Star Newspaper, and the Valhalla Yearbook which helped me gain experience in journalism as I became actively involved with actual publications.
 The young children of communicative creativity had now become young adults of journalistic potential.